-Fighter Country Partnership’s support for the men, women and families of Luke Air Force Base focuses in three areas: Health and Human Services–Culture and Tradition—Mission Sustainability.
-Under the health and human services, FCP helped to sponsor an autism summer camp for children with disabilities through the Hattie Larlham’s “Connect with Hattie’s Friends summer camp” for the second year in a row.
+Fighter Country Partnership’s support for the men, women, and families of Luke Air Force Base focuses on three areas: Morale and Well-Being—Culture and Tradition—Mission Sustainability.
+Under morale and well-being, FCP helped to sponsor an autism summer camp for children with disabilities through the Hattie Larlham’s “Connect with Hattie’s Friends summer camp” for the second year in a row.

 Hattie Larlham is a non-profit organization that provides services to more than 1,500 children and adults with developmental disabilities.
 In 2011, the organization celebrated its 50th anniversary.
 Named after its founder, Hattie Larlham, the organization is headquartered in Twinsburg, Ohio in Summit County.
 The summer camp is one of the largest recreation programs offered at Hattie Larlham.